EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

     }
  ```

-Now any non-abstract class that implements the `Point2D` interface is required to implement both the `getX()` and `getY()` method, but is not required to implement the `distanceTo` method.
+Now, any non-abstract class that implements the `Point2D` interface is required to implement both the `getX()` and `getY()` method, but is not required to implement the `distanceTo` method.
 If no implementation of the `distanceTo` method is written in the class, the default implementation of the `distanceTo` method is written in the class, the default implementation provided in the interface is used.

 In Java versions prior to version 8, the language creators almost never dared to add additional methods to existing interfaces, at it would break compatibility with all classes implementing that interface.
 With the introduction of default method implementations in interface, many new helpful methods were added to existing interfaces, including `Map` and `List`.
 The `merge` method of the `Map` interface mentioned in the section on Binary Operators is one example of a new default method implementation.